 - Door open at 5:30, supper is at 6:15 and the live band starts at 8:00

-- Last year DV100 Wrap Up Party was completely sold out, so don’t wait to get your tickets!
+- The DV100 Wrap Up Party sells out each year, so don’t wait to get your tickets!

 Are refunds available for riders who cannot make DV100 but have already registered?